JuliaPlots/MakieGallery.jl/docs/src/makielayout/tutorial.md

 That looks good!
 You can see that the letters, larger than the axis titles, have increased the gap between the title and the axes to fit them.
-In most other plotting software, you would probably have an overlap issue now.
+In most other plotting software, you can easily get overlap issues when you add labels like these between other elements.

-One last thing we'll fix, is giving the labels a bit of padding at the bottom and the right, so they are not too close to the axes.
+We still want to give the labels a bit of padding at the bottom and the right, so they are not too close to the axes.
 The order of the padding values is (left, right, bottom, top).